metio/terraform-provider-k8s/docs/data-sources/tinkerbell_org_template_v1alpha2_manifest.md

 page_title: "k8s_tinkerbell_org_template_v1alpha2_manifest Data Source - terraform-provider-k8s"
 subcategory: "tinkerbell.org"
 description: |-
   Template defines a set of actions to be run on a target machine.
-The template is renderedprior to execution where it is exposed to Hardware and user defined data.
-Most fields within theTemplateSpec may contain templates values excluding .TemplateSpec.Actions[].Name.See https://pkg.go.dev/text/template for more details.
+The template is rendered prior to execution where it is exposed to Hardware and user defined data.
+Most fields within the TemplateSpec may contain templates values excluding .TemplateSpec.Actions[].Name.
+See https://pkg.go.dev/text/template for more details.
 ---

 # k8s_tinkerbell_org_template_v1alpha2_manifest (Data Source)

 Template defines a set of actions to be run on a target machine.
-The template is renderedprior to execution where it is exposed to Hardware and user defined data.
-Most fields within theTemplateSpec may contain templates values excluding .TemplateSpec.Actions[].Name.See https://pkg.go.dev/text/template for more details.
+The template is rendered prior to execution where it is exposed to Hardware and user defined data.
+Most fields within the TemplateSpec may contain templates values excluding .TemplateSpec.Actions[].Name.
+See https://pkg.go.dev/text/template for more details.

 ## Example Usage